garcias/ubd-notes/handbook.md

 2. Determine acceptable evidence of understanding
 3. Plan learning experience to produce understanding

 The authors propose a design template for planning and monitoring the process of backward design.
+This (non popular) template articulates the elements of a design that need to be determined and specified.

 # Understanding understanding